Brenda Fisher: Biography

 Fisher swam the Channel again in 1954, and was the first woman ashore.
 In 1956, Fisher completed and won the 29 mi River Nile Swim, then at the fastest time.
 Fisher was asked to attend the Royal Command Performance and she was given the Sportswoman of the Year Award.

 In September 1956, Fisher took part in the 32 mi Lake Ontario swim from Niagara to Toronto, completing in 18 hours and 50 minutes, 2 hours and 6 minutes faster than the previous record set by Marilyn Bell.
 At that point, she was the third person in history to complete the swim.
 She attempted the Ontario swim again in 1957 but retired after 12 hours 43 minutes, during a thunder storm which threatened to sink her support boats.

 Fisher, with Stanley Baker, was one of the judges in the 1954 Prestatyn "Easy To Love" Bathing Beauty Contest.

-Fisher married Paddy Johnson, footballer with Grimsby Town F.C.
+She married Paddy Johnson, footballer with Grimsby Town F.C.
 After retiring, she became a swimming teacher in Grimsby.

 In 2015, her biography was published.
 Blonde In Deep Water was written by local journalist Lucy Wood.

 In 2016, she appeared on the BBC Television series Flog It!, to sell her Clarice Cliff 'Inspiration' vase at auction and in June 2018 she appeared on Antiques Roadshow with her collection of swimming memorabilia.

 Fisher received in 2018 the British Empire Medal, as part of the Queen's New Year Honours list, for her achievements in the sport of swimming.
 A blue plaque in her honour was erected in Grimsby in 2017.

-Fisher died from complications of a stroke on 2 August 2022, at the age of 95.
+Fisher died from complications of a stroke in Scartho, on 2 August 2022, at the age of 95.
 She was cremated at Grimsby Crematorium.